-- · receive any cash distributions that are declared by the board of trustees - vote at all meetings of unitholders each unit entitles you to one vote - redeem your units at any time.
+- · receive any cash distributions that are declared by the board of trustees - vote at all meetings of unitholders each unit entitles you to one vote - · redeem your units at any time.

-The Fund has declared and paid monthly cash distributions of \$0.10 per unit (annual cash distributions of \$1.20 per unit) since January 2007.
+The Fund has declared and paid monthly cash distributions of \$0.10 per unit (annual cash distributions of \$1.20 per unit) from January 2007 to February 2020 and has declared and paid monthly cash distributions of \$0.05 per unit (annual cash distributions of \$0.60 per unit) since March 2020.